MTDOJRP/docs/README.md

 sidebar_position: 2
 ---
 ```
-This marks where in the sidebar under the category you want this page to display, SImply change the number.
+This marks where in the sidebar under the category you want this page to display, Simply change the number.
 Now write what information you would like in the file!

 #### 📜 But what about the fancy formatting, images, and links?